• Skip to primary navigation

 Tuition for ADN Programs in Oregon

 There are a few things to consider when considering the cost of an ADN program.
-Tuition is the major cost and can vary from school to school.
+Tuition is a major cost and can vary from school to school.

-You also need to think about additional costs such as books, uniforms, and various mandatory fees that may or may not be included in your school’s tuition price.
+You also need to consider additional costs such as books, uniforms, and various mandatory fees that may or may not be included in your school’s tuition.

 BSN Programs in Oregon